 #6) Describe how technological advancements, artificial intelligence, and clinical decision-making support can improve the pharmacist's role.

 Technology is a huge part of a pharmacist’s job, no matter the environment.
 Most prescriptions are e-prescribed, especially within hospital systems.
-A candidate must be comfortable with technology and should embrace technological advancements rather than feel threatened by them.
+A candidate must be comfortable with technology and embrace technological advancements rather than feel threatened.

 #7) Describe a difficult conversation you had with a friend, student, or peer and how you felt before, during, and after that conversation.